Uncover the international influences of Freetown’s past with our historical tour of the capital.Read more...

 While thick, strong Turkish-style coffee is a favourite among the Lebanese community, green tea is the brew of choice in the provinces.
 Known as ataya it is served in small short glasses with a healthy dose of froth on top, often from wooden stands that, like poyo shacks, serve as popular meeting points – look for the sign Ataya Base.
 In the bush, ataya is often shared, and the more froth you’re offered the greater the honour.

 Tap water isn’t safe enough to drink – never mind the quality of the water treatment, the pipe network is filthy and often exposed.
 If cooking, boil first for at least a minute and add purifying tablets if you have them.

 In many spots, it’s worth negotiating over price, especially if you plan on staying more than one night.
-No hotels accept credit cards, so come flush with cash.
+Only the top hotels in Freetown accept credit cards, so come flush with cash.
 Many hotels will not allow same-sex couples to share, even if they pose as, or really just are, friends.
 Others don’t give two hoots.

-While there’s nothing in the way of luxury camping, endless opportunities beckon for a night in the wilderness – camping in ready-prepared tents in wildlife parks; bringing your own; or, better still, bedding down under a mosquito net hung from a palm tree on an island oasis.
+While there’s nothing in the way of luxury camping (though Bafa Resort on the Banana Islands comes close), endless opportunities beckon for a night in the wilderness – camping in ready-prepared tents in wildlife parks; bringing your own; or, better still, bedding down under a mosquito net hung from a palm tree on an island oasis.